No 4 Commando

 KNIGHT, John Henry

-Private John Knight was reported missing 6 June1944 during operations at Normandy, later confirmed killed in action.
+Private John Knight died of wounds during operations at Normandy, France.

 KOONS, Franklin Marion